-2. Book review and forum (25%) - In the first week you will be assigned to a study group forum where you will engage in a discussion of Lesslie Newbigin's The Open Secret: An Introduction to the Theology of Mission.
+2. Book review forum (15%) - In the first week you will be assigned to a study group forum where you will engage in a discussion of Lesslie Newbigin's The Open Secret: An Introduction to the Theology of Mission.
 Rev. ed.
 (Grand Rapids, MI: Eerdmans, 1995).
 After carefully reading the book you will discuss a set of questions (below) with your study group on the forum.
-To receive full marks in the forum you will need to engage in the forum discussion each week.
+This discussion begins on the first week of class and you should contribute each week.
 30% of the grade for this assignment will be based on your interaction on the forum.

-Individually you will write a 1500 word book review which will be \due the 5th week of class.
+Individually you will write a 1500-word book review which will be due at the start of Reading Break.